YoukaiFromAccounting/skandiver/README.md

 skani search requires a database of representative genomes to query against.
 The current recommended database is the Genome Taxonomy Database (GTDB), which contains >85,000 representative genomes.
 To setup this database, first ensure that the following requirements are met:
 * skani is installed and in PATH (i.e. typing ```skani -h``` works).
 Visit https://github.com/bluenote-1577/skani for more information on setting up skani.
-* ~120 GB total free disk space for the uncompressed database and indexing.
+* ~120 GB free disk space is available for the uncompressed database and indexing.

 First, download the compressed GTDB database and unzip it:
 ```